(Last updated on: 31/08/2021)

 The cross-sectional time horizon is when there is a pre-set time established for the collection of data.
 A longitudinal time horizon refers to the collection of data repeatedly over an extended period, for example when a person reaches a different age or different seasons throughout the year.

 The final layer of the research onion is techniques and procedures.
 This is the section where you should make explicit exactly how and why you are undertaking the research.

 This can be referring to primary data (data collected first-hand for the research project), or secondary data (data that was collected by somebody else and subsequently published).

 You will need to make your research design clear, with valid justifications for each stage.
-This provides a framework which includes the considerations that led to the appropriate methodology being adopted, the way in which the respondents were selected, and how the data will be analysed.
+This provides a framework that includes the considerations that led to the appropriate methodology being adopted, the way in which the respondents were selected, and how the data will be analysed.

 You will also cover research samples in this inner layer of the research onion.
 A sample is a representative segment of a larger population.
-In this instance it is referring to the people who participated in your study.
+In this instance, it is referring to the people who participated in your study.
 You will need to explain who was selected and why, supported by sampling theory, which you will find in most research methods textbooks.
 The reader will also want to know about your sample size.

 Lastly, it is worthwhile addressing the ethics of your research in this last section of the research onion.
 This demonstrates that you have been an ethical researcher and that you comply with any regulations set upon you by your university.

 So, that sums up the research onion.
 And in actual fact it sums up your overall methodology chapter for your research project!
 I have a number of posts covering each of the areas mentioned in the research onion further, so read on should you require further guidance.
 I also recommend that you use some of the excellent research methods books available to you- I recommend Social Research Methods by Bryman and Research Methodology: A Step by Step Guide for Beginners by Kumar.

 Lastly, I have also included a handy YouTube video below that explains the research onion very clearly (I’ll get round to making my own one day).